 -Work with partner agencies to strengthen Casper's economy through the promotion of the region as a vacation destination.

 The Council will be comprised of individuals employed by Chamber member organizations in the tourism and hospitality industries for the purpose of identifying industry concerns and issues, attracting visitors, and uniting the hospitality industry.
-Present emphasis will be on the development of a more solid fiber optic infrastructure enabling our hotels and motels to provide their clientele with uninterrupted internet access both wireless and hard wired.
 This Committee would work with the Chamber to address community ability to manage the influx of new and temporary business.
 It would also serve as a vehicle to enable hoteliers, restaurants, entertainment venues, retailers, etc., to be better informed and play a more active role.

 -Showcase all that Casper and Natrona County have to offer to visiting tourists

 -Collaborate with partner agencies to promote tourism as an economic and sustainable industry.

 Get the most up to date information on what's going on in the Casper Area!

 Casper Chamber Members, in their own words, on the value of Committee Involvement